 For those who could afford private childcare are entitled to federal tax credit.
-The Child and Dependent Care Credit covered up to 35 percent of qualifying expenses, based on adjusted gross income.
+The Child and Dependent Care Credit covered up to 35% of qualifying expenses, based on adjusted gross income.

-For 2010, they could use as much as $3,000 in annual expenses for one qualifying child or $6,000 for two or more qualifying children when they were calculating their tax.
+You could claim as much as $3,000 in annual expenses for one qualifying child or $6,000 for two or more qualifying children when you are calculating your tax.